How early should my child start his/her musical training?

 How many Talent Development groups you have?

-Level I groups is designed for 3 and 4 years old children.
+Level I groups is designed for 3 – 4 year old children.

 These are music sessions especially designed to support the development of musical creativity in young children, practicing pitch, rhythm and raising children’s general musical awareness.
 These are well-planned and designed non-structured sessions to support your child’s growing creativity.
 Please note that a parent/career might need to be present too (no previous musical training for her/him is required).

-From 4 to 8 years old start with the formal learning of any instrument with our carpet exercises and 15 min piano under our system of minigrades.
-Our five minigrades prepare the children to start the official ABRSM grades and many of our children start preparing for grade 1 at the age of 5.
+Level 2 groups From 4 to 8 years old start with the formal learning of any instrument with our carpet exercises and 15 min piano under our system of minigrades.
+Our five minigrades prepare the children to start the official ABRSM grades and many of our children start preparing for grade 1 at the age of 6.

 My son/daughter needs extra support and I’m not sure if he/she will fit in your suggested age-related group.
 What can I do?